chrullrich/teamviewer_win10_1703_firewall/README.md

 ## WARNING ##

 This program modifies your firewall rule set in a way that is not detectable through the GUI or PowerShell interfaces.
 I wrote it, but I very seriously recommend not using it.
+The security implications of the firewall change may be more significant than I am currently aware of.

 There is a compiled binary under "Downloads", but if you have any sense at all, you will not run it.
 Instead: